-Of course, this will also be supported in the RVI delivery suite, but the environment may provide more challenges with fewer birth pools and medical looking rooms, which don’t have easy access to a toilet.
+Of course, you will also be supported by excellent midwives in the RVI delivery suite, but the environment may provide more challenges with fewer birth pools and medical looking rooms, which don’t have easy access to a toilet.

 There is also the additional consideration of care after birth.
-In the birthing centre you can stay together as a family and continue to have more midwifery support with your new baby but moving to the maternity may mean you need to go to a postnatal ward after birth and that could mean that your partner has to go home at night.
+In the birthing centre you can stay together as a family but you may need to move to the postnatal ward after birth, where the norm is for partners to go home at night.

 I would recommend:

-- arranging a personalised agreement with the RVI to provide you with additional support for the key elements of your care
+- having a personalised agreement with the RVI to provide you with additional support for the key elements of your care

 - thinking about what you need for labour and birth and how this can be adapted for a birth in hospital